 A Native American proverb admonishes: “We don’t inherit the Earth from our ancestors; we borrow it from our children.”
 We’re drinking the same water as the dinosaurs did.
 There is no more water available; nor will there ever be.
 Water is a public resource with spiritual, cultural, aesthetic, ecological, and economic value.
 We must be good stewards.

-This talk explores the stewardship implications behind: government subsidies for profligate water use; bottled water; exporting water; unsustainable groundwater pumping; the commodification of water; and our individual “water footprints.”
+This talk explores the environmental and moral implications behind: government subsidies for profligate water use; bottled water; exporting water; unsustainable groundwater pumping; the commodification of water; and our individual “water footprints.”
 It argues for a human right to water and urges governments to price water sensibly to encourage water conservation.
 It offers a call-to-action to faith-based organizations and conscientious civic groups to drive policy to promote sustainable water use.

 Water and the Circular Economy